a94park/python_sent_transformer/README.md

 # Reuseable Chatbot (Almost finished with front end)

-- A python chatbot using python's sentence-transformers.
-With a React frontend
+- A python chatbot using python's sentence-transformers with a React frontend.
 - User inputs are embedded numerically to create a vector representation for a more accurate, quicker response.
 - This version takes my resume to answer job interview questions.
 - Can easily be adjusted to use on your e-commerce, personal, and professional websites.